awsdocs/amazon-eks-user-guide/doc_source/pod-id-minimum-sdk.md

 # Use a supported AWS SDK<a name="pod-id-minimum-sdk"></a>

-When using [EKS Pod Identities](pod-identities.md), the containers in your Pods must use an AWS SDK version that supports assuming an IAM role from the EKS Pod Identity Agent\.
+When using [Learn how EKS Pod Identity grants pods access to AWS services](pod-identities.md), the containers in your Pods must use an AWS SDK version that supports assuming an IAM role from the EKS Pod Identity Agent\.
 Make sure that you're using the following versions, or later, for your AWS SDK:
 + Java \(Version 2\) – [2\.21\.30](https://github.com/aws/aws-sdk-java-v2/releases/tag/2.21.30)
 + Java – [1\.12\.746](https://github.com/aws/aws-sdk-java/releases/tag/1.12.746)
 + Go v1 – [v1\.47\.11](https://github.com/aws/aws-sdk-go/releases/tag/v1.47.11)